Knowledge base

 - Cloud Servers

-- VPS Cloud / VPS Lite
+- Cloud VPS / VPS Lite

 - Jelastic Cloud

-Change the scheduled maintenance period
+Modify the scheduled maintenance period

 To do this:

-- Click here to access the service for which you want to schedule maintenance on the Manager Infomaniak (need help?).
+- Click here to access the service for which you want to schedule maintenance on the Infomaniak Manager (need help?).

 This guide helps resolve any issues with activating your Windows Server license.